 Walt Disney World’s cast members are the real stars of the show and can help guarantee a smooth vacation.
 We have countless examples over the years of cast members going out of their way to make our trip a special one.
 That little extra isn’t always guaranteed, but when it happens it’s hard not to feel the magic.
 It’s nice knowing that Disney will try their best to make things better even when something goes wrong.

-Personally, we’ll keep a closer eye on deals than we used to and only stay on property when we want to maximize our time on property.
+Personally, we’ll keep a closer eye on deals than we used to and only stay on property when we want to maximize our time at Disney.
 We thoroughly enjoy staying at resorts where we can walk to the theme parks.
 That’s only possible at on-property hotels, which makes paying a premium for fewer perks a bit easier to stomach.
+We used to never really consider off-property hotels, but not it’s a necessity.